DHHS reviews options for Medicaid expansion

 Again Wednesday, Wos rejected arguments from the legislature, particularly the Senate, to remove Medicaid from DHHS, saying it would undo recent progress.

-Posted on September 18, 2014, in Accountable Care Organizations, Aldona Wos, DHHS, Division of Medical Assistance, General Assembly, Gov. Pat McCrory, Health Care Providers and Services, Joint Legislative Oversight Committee on Health and Human Services, Legislation, Managed Care, McCrory, MCO, Media, Medicaid, Medicaid Attorney, Medicaid Budget, Medicaid Providers, Medicaid Recipients, Medicaid Reform, NC, North Carolina, State Budget, State Plan, Taxes, Taxpayers, Wos and tagged Aldona Wos, DHHS, Division of Medical Assistance, DMA, General Assembly, Health care, Health care provider, Managed care, Managed Care Organizations, McCrory, MCO, Medicaid, Medicaid Budget, Medicaid Expansion, Medicaid recipients, Medicaid Reform, NC Medicaid, North Carolina, Pat McCrory.
+Posted on September 18, 2014, in Accountable Care Organizations, DHHS, Division of Medical Assistance, General Assembly, Health Care Providers and Services, Joint Legislative Oversight Committee on Health and Human Services, Legislation, Managed Care, MCO, Media, Medicaid, Medicaid Attorney, Medicaid Budget, Medicaid Providers, Medicaid Recipients, Medicaid Reform, NC, North Carolina, State Budget, State Plan, Taxes, Taxpayers and tagged Aldona Wos, DHHS, Division of Medical Assistance, DMA, General Assembly, Health care, Health care provider, Managed care, Managed Care Organizations, McCrory, MCO, Medicaid, Medicaid Budget, Medicaid Expansion, Medicaid recipients, Medicaid Reform, NC Medicaid, North Carolina, Pat McCrory.
 Bookmark the permalink.
 3 Comments.